andrea-sdl/work-hats-book/01-contents/42-urgency.md

 There is no difference between long term, short term: Everything is urgent.
 Everything is needed now.

-These people might be easy to spot, but it doesn't mean they're always visible in plain sight..
+These people might be easy to spot, but it doesn't mean they're always visible in plain sight.
 Some people hide the urgency behind a great communication, some people use different words.
 In the end you might not guess instantly that they are "those type of people".

 It might take a while and some introspection to understand who they are but when you do there is only one answer to them: Delay them.